demjanp/arch14cz_backend/README.md

 ### Publishing Data <a name="publishing"></a>
 To publish data to the frontend database, follow these steps:
-1. Connect to the frontend database using the command `Frontend` -> `Connect`.
+1. Connect to the frontend database using the command `Frontend` &rarr; `Connect`.
 2. Enter the connection details (a PosgreSQL database must already exist on the server).
-3. Publish the database using the command `Frontend` -> `Publish`.
+3. Publish the database using the command `Frontend` &rarr; `Publish`.

 This will automatically calculate the order of relative datings and 95% ranges of calibrated dates for each C-14 date.
 The data will be then uploaded to the frontend database.

 ### Restoring from Backup <a name="restoring"></a>
-If the option `Backend` -> `Backup after every save` is enabled, a backup copy of the database is stored before each save.
+If the option `Backend` &rarr; `Backup after every save` is enabled, a backup copy of the database is stored before each save.
 You can return to a previous version of the database simply by loading one of the backups in the Arch14CZ - backend application.

 Backups can be found in the subdirectory `_backup` of the local folder, which can be accessed by clicking the link next to `Local Folder` on the main interface.

-To save a database restored from a file format in PostgreSQL format, open the Deposit inteface via the menu `Backend` -> `Open` and save it via the menu `Data` -> `Save As PostgreSQL`.
+To save a database restored from a file format in PostgreSQL format, open the Deposit inteface via the menu `Backend` &rarr; `Open` and save it via the menu `Data` &rarr; `Save As PostgreSQL`.

 ## Developer Notes <a name="developer"></a>
 ### Preparing the Virtual Environment <a name="venv"></a>